ghoshishan/comp-sec/fingerprint/README.md

 While sending transformed vector to server for verification, we encrypt it using servers key.
 This step is avoided in prototype as there is no transfer over network.

-Shuffling is not done for simplicity
+Shuffling is being done

 There is no seperate storage for verification code, it will be encryted with users public key before storing alongside other user credentials encrypted with users pin.
 Due to this, there is no need of vid.

-# Testing
+## Testing

 Run `python3 run-tests.py`
 For more info, read comments in `run-tests.py`